HS4 carburetor tuning on Austin Mini

 Drive the Mini for a few kilometers to bring the engine to its normal operating temperature.

-To make it easier to see the Colortune spark plug flame during adjustment, park the Mini in the shade.
-If this is not possible, use the Viewerscope viewing device included in the kit.
+To make it easier to see the Colortune spark plug flame during mixture adjustment, park the Mini in the shade.
+If this is not possible, use the Viewerscope device included in the kit.

 The mixture adjustment will be performed with the engine running.
 The Mini must therefore be parked outside or in a ventilated area.